njokuanthonia3/njokuanthonia3/README.md

-- 👋 Hi, I’m @njokuanthonia3
+- 👋 Hi, I’m Anthonia
-- 👀 I’m interested in python and Data analysis
+- 👀 A research scientist in AI and LLM related topics
-- 🌱 I’m currently learning Python
+- 🌱 I'd be delighted to collaborate with you if you work on similar projects!

 <!---
 njokuanthonia3/njokuanthonia3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.